eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Dialect Add-ons

+Many companies have their own COBOL preprocessors which complement or modify standard IBM enterprise COBOL with custom statements and keywords.
+In our documentation, we refer to these preprocessors as "dialects".

 Dialect add-ons are available to add support for specific language analysis in your COBOL files.
 Currently an add-on for the IDMS dialect is available on the Visual Studio Code Marketplace.

 Dialect add-ons must be enabled in the COBOL Language Support extension settings.
 To enable dialect add-ons that you install, complete the following tasks: